dotnet/runtime/docs/coreclr/project-docs/linux-performance-tracing.md

 	> ```

 	The compressed trace file is now stored in the current working directory.

+# Resolving Framework Symbols #
+Framework symbols need to be manually generated at the time the trace is collected.
+They are different than app-level symbols because the framework is pre-compiled while apps are just-in-time-compiled.

+The easiest way to generate framework symbols is to have perfcollect do it for you automatically when the trace is collected.
+To do this, crossgen must be present on the collection machine and located next to libcoreclr.so.
+This can be done manually using the following steps:

+1. Download the CoreCLR nuget package.
+A simple way to do this is to create a self-contained version of your application using the dotnet CLI:
+	> ```bash
+	> dotnet publish --self-contained -r linux-x64
+	> ```

+	This will create a bin/*/netcoreapp2.0/Linux-x64/publish directory which contains all of the files required to run your app including the .NET runtime and framework.
+As a side-effect, the dotnet CLI downloads and extracts the CoreCLR nuget package.
+You should be able to find crossgen at:

+	> ```bash
+	> ~/packages/runtime.linux-x64.microsoft.netcore.app/2.0.0/tools/crossgen
+	> ```

+2. Copy crossgen next to libcoreclr.so.
+If you run your application out of the publish directory, you can copy it into the directory that you just created during step # 1.
+If you run your application using the dotnet CLI, then you likely need to copy it to /usr/share/dotnet/shared/Microsoft.NETCore.App/<Version> where <Version> is the version number of CoreCLR.
+This should match the version number in the path to crossgen from step # 1.

+Now, traces containing apps that were run on the updated runtime should contain framework-level symbols.
+To view the trace with framework-level symbols, you will need to use PerfView.
+Details on using PerfView to view a trace are available below in this document.

 # Collecting in a Docker Container #
 Perfcollect can be used to collect data for an application running inside a Docker container.
 The main thing to know is that collecting a trace requires elevated privileges because the [default seccomp profile](https://docs.docker.com/engine/security/seccomp/) blocks a required syscall - perf_events_open.